Our fellowship programs are designed to dovetail with our residency training program. Fellows spend one year training in subspecialty interest areas.

-The adult reconstructive orthopaedics surgery fellowship at the University of Minnesota Medical Center is a one-year, ACGME-accredited (2612621025) clinical fellowship that is sponsored by the University of Minnesota Department of Orthopaedic Surgery.
+The Adult Reconstructive Surgery Fellowship at the University of Minnesota Medical Center is a one-year, ACGME-accredited (2612621025) clinical fellowship that is sponsored by the University of Minnesota Department of Orthopedic Surgery.
 We have one fellowship position per year, and we participate through the SF Match Program.

 Edward Y. Cheng, MD

 - Edward Y. Cheng, MD

 - Paul Hoogervorst, MD